christian-posta/ceposta-devops-ose/docs/set-up-docker.md

     http://blog.docker.com/2014/06/why-you-dont-need-to-run-sshd-in-docker/

+## Spin the all the docker containers automatically
+In the [bootstrap](../boostrap) directory of this project you'll find a couple of handy scripts that automate setting up all of the containers.

+* [build_docker_images.sh](../bootstrap/build_docker_images.sh) - this script will pull all required images and build the specialized images for this demo for jenkins and gerrit
+* [run-docker.sh](../bootstrap/run-docker.sh) - this script will boot up all the docker containers in the right order and with the right parameters

 ## What's Next?
-You can [go right to the Demo](demo.md) or you can [set up GitLab](set-up-gitlab.md) since that's the first container that should be set up to do the demo.
+You can [go right to the Demo](demo.md) or you can manually set up the required containers....[set up GitLab](set-up-gitlab.md) since that's the first container that should be set up to do the demo.